jforget/Astro-Sunrise/doc/astronomical-notes.md

 Assertions B and C are what Terry Pratchett, Jack Cohen and Ian Stewart call _lies to children_ (_Science of Discworld_, chapter 4, pages 38 and 39).
-These are false assertions, but simple enough to be understood by a child and which, even if false, leads children to a better understanding of the described phenomena and brings them closer to truth.
+These are false assertions, but simple enough to be understood by a child and which, even if false, lead children to a better understanding of the described phenomena and bring them closer to truth.
 You cannot tell assertion C to a child and expect him to understand it without telling him first assertion B. And it is worse with assertions D and next.